python/cpython/Doc/library/functions.rst

 .. function:: chr(i)

-   Return the string representing a character whose Unicode codepoint is the integer *i*.
+   Return the string representing a character whose Unicode code point is the integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``, while ``chr(931)`` returns the string ``'Σ'``.
 This is the inverse of :func:`ord`.